-EDI mapping is a very simple concept.
-The objective is to connect two companies to automate supply chain communication.
-If you’re sending EDI transactions, you need to map data from your system of record to an EDI file.
-If you’re receiving EDI transactions, you need to map data from the EDI file to your system of record.
+EDI mapping is a simple concept.
+The objective is to connect two systems to automate communication.
+If you’re sending EDI transactions you must map data from your system of record to an EDI file.
+When you’re receiving EDI transactions you must map data from the EDI file to your system of record.
 Your EDI solution requires mapping.

-The complexities lie in the fact that every company has a different system.
-Even if you’re running the same ERP as your trading partner, it’s guaranteed that the systems have custom requirements.
+The complexities lie in the fact that every company has different requirements.
+Even if you’re running the same ERP as your trading partner your systems will have different needs.

-From a technical standpoint, a member of the IT team will take the functional mapping document and write code that turns it into software.
-However, the person who writes the functional requirements is rarely the same person who does the technical work so there is a risk that in communicating the requirements for a piece of code, something may get miscommunicated, lost in translation, or left out entirely.
+A member of the integration team will take the functional EDI requirement and write code.
+The person who writes the functional requirements is rarely the same person who does the technical work.
+There is a risk that by communicating the requirements for EDI mapping, that something will get miscommunicated.

-In an ideal situation, your functional and technical people communicate and work collaboratively to solve these problems.
-Each communication — and each iteration of code — can take time and cause delays in getting your integration up and running, and each delay in going live with your trading partner will cost you revenue.
+In an ideal situation, your functional and technical people communicate well.
+Each requirement and each iteration of code will take time and cause delays in getting your integration live.
+Each delay in going live with your trading partner will cost you revenue.

-One approach to streamlining the mapping process and improving the communication of turning function into code would be to invest in training.
-You could teach your functional people how programming languages work so that they would have enough background to provide your technical team with specific instructions.
-You could also train your technical people in business workflows so that they could start writing code that reflects the actual flow of information between trading partners.
-This approach requires an investment in both time and resources.
+One approach to streamlining the mapping process could be to invest in training.
+You could teach your functional people how to write code.
+They could have enough background to provide your technical team with technical instructions.
+You could also train your technical people in business workflows so that they could start writing code without the hand holding from the functional team.
+This would be a lengthy investment.

-Your EDI mapping should be this simple of a process.
-Talk to an expert. about how a cloud EDI platform can actually make it easy.< Back to EDI Blog
+Your EDI mapping will be solved forever.
+Talk to an expert. about how our cloud EDI solution can actually make communication easy.< Back to EDI Blog

 © Orderful 2019.